-The layout of the park in this area is amphitheater in feel.
+The architect for the pavilion is Mike McSwain.
+The structure overlooks a portion of the park that is amphitheater in feel.
 There is a level lawn in front with a small ‘hill’ in the rear, perfect for an audience sightline of the pavilion activity.

 Shreveport Regional Arts Council will handle the reservations system for the Pavilion, once open, and promise a lot of activity there in months to come!